Tulsa, Oklahoma: Breweries

 Brewing in Tulsa dates back to at least the late 1930s with the Ahrens Brewing Company and their Ranger Beer line.
 The Ahrens Brewing Company opened in May 1938.
 Tulsa's craft beer scene has boomed since legislation passed allowing for microbreweries to serve the public directly (Tulsa's first microbrewery in the post-World War II era was Marshall Brewing Company in 2008).

 Sports

 Tulsa supports a wide array of sports at the professional and collegiate levels.
 The city hosts two NCAA Division I colleges and multiple professional minor league sports teams in baseball, football, hockey, and soccer.
-In addition, Tulsa once had a WNBA team, the Tulsa Shock women's professional basketball team.
+From 2010 to 2015, Tulsa had a WNBA team called the Tulsa Shock.

 Professional sports

 Tulsa's Class AA Texas League baseball team is called the Tulsa Drillers; famous former Drillers include Sammy Sosa, Matt Holliday, and Iván Rodríguez.

 In 2008, Tulsa funded $39.2 million to build a new ballpark in the Greenwood District near downtown for the Drillers.
 The ground breaking was held on December 19, 2008.
 ONEOK bought the naming rights for $10 million for the next 25 years.
 The first game at ONEOK Field was held on April 8, 2010.
 Country music star Tim McGraw threw out the first pitch.

 The 19,199-seat BOK Center is the centerpiece of the Vision 2025 projects and was completed in August 2008; the BOK Center was in the top ten among indoor arenas worldwide in ticket sales for the first quarter of 2009 when it was the home for the city's Tulsa Shock WNBA, Tulsa Talons arena football, and Tulsa Oilers ice hockey teams; as of 2022, the Oilers are the sole remaining tenant.